hoo29/keycloak-client-authz/README.md

 mvn verify
 ```

+Unlike the main Keycloak codebase, mocks are used to aid in unit testing.

+The Wildfly code style is used and stored in [.formatter](./.formatter) folder.

 # contributing

-I did this as a learning exercise for Keycloak and GitHub actions.
+I did this as a learning exercise for Keycloak, Java, and GitHub actions.
 All improvements welcome!

 # similar projects